Background pattern

 Do not take Bixcar

-• if you have a certain type of heart rhythm disorder (second- or third-degree atrioventricular (AV) block).
+• if you have a certain type of heart rhythm disorder (second or third degree atrioventricular (AV) block).

 Warnings and precautions

-Inform your doctor immediately:
+Tell your doctor immediately:

-• if you experience blisters or peeling of the skin and/or mucous membranes, rash, difficulty swallowing or breathing, swelling of the lips, face, eyelids, throat, or tongue.
-These may be signs of an allergic reaction;
+• if you develop blisters or peeling of the skin and/or mucous membranes, rash, swallowing or breathing problems, swelling of the lips, face, eyelids, throat, or tongue.
+These could be signs of an allergic reaction;

-Inform your doctor:
+Tell your doctor:

-• if you are taking any medication that may cause an abnormality in the ECG (electrocardiogram) called prolonged PR interval.
-If you are unsure whether the medications you are taking may cause this effect, discuss it with your doctor;
+• if you are taking any medicine that may cause an abnormality in the ECG (electrocardiogram) called a prolonged PR interval.
+If you are not sure if the medicines you are taking may cause this effect, discuss it with your doctor;

-Be extra careful with eslicarbazepine
+Be careful with eslicarbazepine

 Children

-Eslicarbazepine should not be administered to children under 6 years of age.
+Eslicarbazepine should not be given to children under 6 years of age.

-Other medications and Bixcar
+Other medicines and Bixcar

-• rosuvastatin, a medication used to reduce cholesterol levels;
+• rosuvastatin, a medicine used to lower cholesterol levels;

 • the anticoagulant warfarin;

-• monoamine oxidase inhibitors (MAOIs);
+• monoamine oxidase inhibitor (MAOI) antidepressants;

-See the section “Pregnancy and breastfeeding” for recommendations on contraception.
+See the section “Pregnancy and Breastfeeding” for recommendations on contraception.

-Pregnancy and breastfeeding
+Pregnancy and Breastfeeding

-If you intend to become pregnant, discuss this with your doctor before stopping your contraceptive method and before becoming pregnant.
+If you are planning to become pregnant, talk to your doctor before stopping your contraceptive method and before becoming pregnant.
 Your doctor may decide to change your treatment.

-Driving and operating machinery
+Driving and using machines

-This medication contains sodium
+This medicine contains sodium

-This medication contains less than 23 mg of sodium (1 mmol) per tablet; this is essentially “sodium-free”.
+This medicine contains less than 23 mg of sodium (1 mmol) per tablet; this is essentially “sodium-free”.

-3. How to Take Bixcar
+3. How to take Bixcar

 Adults

-Initial treatment dose
+Initial dose

 400 mg once a day for one or two weeks, before increasing to the maintenance dose.
-Your doctor will decide if you should take this dose for one or two weeks.
+Your doctor will decide whether you should take this dose for one or two weeks.

 Maintenance dose